 Simply; because my daughter at the time was really struggling, we lived in our own home not in military housing and she was finding long periods of separation concurrently really hard to deal with.

-I was a soldier and my husband is still a serving soldier, we had at the time a 7 year daughter, we had encountered Kosovo, Iraq, Cyprus UN tour, Canada and Afghanistan many a time before she was born and since, add onto that countless field exercises and I think we calculated in her 7 years her daddy had been away accumulatively 4+ years of her life.
+I was a soldier and my husband is still a serving soldier, we had at that time a seven year daughter, we had encountered Kosovo, Iraq, Cyprus UN tour, Canada and Afghanistan many a time before she was born and since, add onto that countless field exercises and I think we calculated in her seven years her daddy had been away accumulatively 4+ years of her life.

-At the time we lived in our own home away from barracks, our daughter went to a predominantly civilian school and the Army had very little involvement in our lives other than it took my husband and her daddy away from home often and for long periods.
+At the time we lived in our own home away from barracks, our daughter went to a predominantly civilian school and the Army had very little involvement in our lives at that time other than it took my husband and her daddy away from home often and for long periods.

 Madisons change in behaviours were subconscious to her, she wasn’t aware they were a result of anxiety or worry as they were subtle changes; waking in the night, every night, twice a night! regressing to behaviours of a very small child…not dressing, not wanting to do anything alone, asking where I was going even if I was just leaving the room!

 I searched and searched but couldn’t find the support I knew she needed, nothing child specific, nothing to distract my daughter from the worry of her daddy being in a war zone, nothing to explain her recent behaviour changes, nothing purely because ‘I am 7 and I’m sad because I can’t see or speak to my daddy when I want’

 It is now eight years on from 2011 when the charity was first founded.